lhfdv/DeepDungeon/README.md

-# Deep Dungeon
+# Deep Maze

-A simple maze game made using pure HTML, Javascript, CSS and canvas.
+A randomized maze game made using pure HTML, Javascript, CSS and canvas.

 ## Sources: